 Safety razors have been around a lot longer than most people realize.
 The first iteration of the concept was developed in France around 1762.
 The idea was that a protective device could make shaving a little easier, and that way, people wouldn't have to pay for a professional shave as often.

 In the 1900s, the concept was improved and expanded.
 People figured out how to mass-produce safety razors, and they were considered the safest and best way to shave.
 You could find a safety razor in every home for decades following.

-It was in 1970 that the first cartridge razor hit the market, and from there, the prevalence of safety razors began to fall.
-Today, safety razors are making a huge comeback as people have realized they are safer, cheaper and better for the environment than disposable cartridge razors.
+In 1970, the first cartridge razor hit the market, and from there, the prevalence of safety razors began to fall.
+Today, safety razors are making a huge comeback as people have realized they are safer, cheaper, and better for the environment than disposable cartridge razors.